jdiehll/correcTIR/README.md

 **Column Descriptions:**

 label: A unique identified for the region of interest.
+This label must be consistent across all processing steps and should match the label used for the Region of Interest (ROI) file in image processing.

 average_distance: Average distance from the camera to specified region of interest in meters.